Wesley United Methodist Church (Austin, Texas)

 "The dimensions were about 40x60 feet."
 The floor was of dirt.
 The steps were logwood.
 The seating capacity was small.
 The benches were made of slab board.
 There was a lamp irregularly kept, fastened to the side of the wall.
 When this lamp was installed in place of the individual candles, there was great rejoicing."

 As Wesley progressed, it broadened its scope and attracted new members, and in less than two decades a larger building was needed; in the spring of 1882, the cornerstone was laid for a new church at the corner of Ninth and Neches Streets.
-This building, containing approximately twice the floor space of the "First Wesley," was completed at an estimated cost of US$22,000, exclusive of church furniture valued at over $2,500.
+This building, containing approximately twice the floor space of the "First Wesley", was completed at an estimated cost of US$22,000, exclusive of church furniture valued at over $2,500.

 The new church had a pastor's study, a library for Sunday School books and literature, choir materials, and a six-room parsonage for the minister.
 For several years Samuel Huston College (now Huston–Tillotson University) held most of its classes in the church.

 By the end of the second decade of the 20th century, not only had Wesley Methodist Church grown, but also the city of Austin had become a major urban community in Central Texas.
-There was a need to expand the facilities of the Austin Public Schools.
+There was a need to expand the facilities of the Austin Public Schools (former name of the school district during the era of segregation) now known as the Austin Independent School District (AISD).
 Therefore, in 1928, the Austin School Board acquired the properties of the church for $17,500.
 Earlier, under the ministerial leadership of the Reverend L. H. Richardson, the church purchased a plot of ground facing Hackberry, Navasota, and San Bernard Streets for future use.

 Under the pastoral administration of the Rev. W. L. Turner, a new church ("Greater Wesley") was built at this East Austin location at a cost of approximately $50,000, supported by the members of the church with the cooperation of the citizens of Austin.

 Wesley Methodist Church became Wesley United Methodist Church in 1968 at the time of the general church merge.

 Wesley United Methodist Church was the founding institution for the Austin Area Urban League, incorporated in the mid 1970s under the leadership of the Rev. Freddie B. Dixon Sr., First Board Chairman, Bertrand Adam, Linda Moore Smith, and Wesley members who served on the founding committee.
 A Special Task Force was set up to help alleviate the high suspension rate of African-American students in the Austin Independent School District.
 The Task Force met with the Austin Independent School District Officials and offered to do a joint venture project to alleviate the suspension problem in the public schools.
 Wesley obtained a private grant from the Kellogg Foundation and started the Wesley Center housed on the church grounds in co-operation with the Austin Independent School District.
 Texas Legislatures passed new laws regarding suspension centers in the public schools.
 The Wesley Center relocated to the Rosewood Elementary School, later renamed the F. R.Rice School.